WICG/attribution-reporting-api/flexible_event_config.md

 }
 ```

-Attributed triggers with `trigger_data` set to 0 get counted capped to 10.
+Attributed triggers with `trigger_data` set to 0 are counted and capped at 10.
 The trigger value is ignored since `summary_window_operator` is set to “count”.
 Supposing 4 triggers are registered and attributed to the source, the report would look like this:

 ```jsonc
 {